RomainGueffier/portfolio/src/content/blog/tsoa-express-setup.md

 You can with the power of `Typescript` and `Tsoa`.
 While relying on the _experimental_ **Typescript Decorators** feature (at the start of 2023), `Tsoa` is more than ready to use.

-Even greater, the syntax is short and easy to read! 😃
+The big plus of this library is its very short and elegant syntax.
+It's not just about generating some routes, but also a SwaggerUI endpoint and having parameters and body types safety!
+All of this infered from your app types. 😃

-Let's start right now!
+Let's start right now with a simple example!

+> ℹ️ Note that throughout this tutorial, I will use `ESModules`, `pnpm` and `node 18`, but feel free to adapt to your personal cup of tee 🍵

 ## Installation